simplajs/simpla-collection/README.md

 # Simpla Collection
 [![Build status][travis-badge]][travis-url] ![Size][size-badge] ![Version][bower-badge] [![Published][webcomponents-badge]][webcomponents-url] [![Simpla slack group][slack-badge]][slack-url]

-Simpla-collection lets you create dynamic collections of content in HTML, using the Simpla content system.
-It consumes a HTML template, which users can add, remove, and reorder instances of on the frontend.
+Simpla-collection lets you create dynamic collections of content in HTML.
+It consumes a HTML template, which users can add, remove, and reorder instances of inline on your page.
+It's built on the [Simpla][simpla] content system.

 <!---
 ```